ktarasz/terraform-provider-aws/website/docs/r/iotevents_detector_model.html.markdown

 * `name` - (Required) The name of the detector.
 * `description` - (Optional) The description of the detector.
+* `evaluation_method` - (Optional) Default 'BATCH'.
+When set to SERIAL, variables are updated and event conditions evaluated in the order that the events are defined.
+When set to BATCH, variables are updated and events performed only after all event conditions are evaluated.
 * `key` - (Optional) The input attribute key used to identify a device or system in order to create a detector (an instance of the detector model) and then to route each input received to the appropriate detector (instance).
 This parameter uses a JSON-path expression to specify the